Emilia-Capital/aaa-option-optimizer/readme.txt

 For security issues, please see the next question.

+= How can I add recognized plugins? =

+Please do a pull request via GitHub on [this file](https://github.com/Emilia-Capital/aaa-option-optimizer/blob/main/known-plugins/known-plugins.json) in the plugin.

 = How can I report security bugs? =

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/aaa-option-optimizer)